 It’s a perfect go-to as a side with some chips, on top of tacos, or even mixed in a chipotle salad.
 I added a little hot sauce (just for mommy) and it was perfect.
 I am a huge believer in just adding to recipes, especially on leftover day.
 One simple change can completely reinvent dinner the next night.

 - 4 Ears Corn or 1 can of corn drained

 - 1 Pasilla or Poblano Pepper deseeded and diced

 - 1 Tbsp Lime juice 1/2 lime

 If using fresh ears of corn, press down on the end of the ear of corn to find where the corn stops and cut the top and bottom off the each corn ear so they will fit in the instant pot

-*This will allow the corn to fit in the instant pot and cleaning the corn simple
+*This will allow the corn to fit in the instant pot and cleaning the corn much easier

 Add 1 cup of water to the instant pot and place the corn into the instant pot standing or leaning on one another

 Put the instant pot lid on, seal the pressure release valve, press the pressure cook button and adjust the time to 3 minutes